-- You may submit another properly completed proxy card with a later date. - You may grant a subsequent proxy by telephone or through the internet. - You may send a timely written notice that you are revoking your proxy to our Secretary at Immunovant, Inc. 320 West 37th Street, New York, New York 10018. - · You may attend the Annual Meeting and vote online.
+- · You may submit another properly completed proxy card with a later date. - · You may grant a subsequent proxy by telephone or through the internet. - You may send a timely written notice that you are revoking your proxy to our Secretary at Immunovant, Inc. 320 West 37th Street, New York, New York 10018.
+Such notice will be considered timely if it is received at the indicated address by the close of business on the business day preceding the date of the Annual Meeting. - · You may attend the Annual Meeting and vote online.
 Simply attending the meeting will not, by itself, revoke your proxy.